KippAD/html-css-project/README.md

 - **Fixed Header** - The header is fixed to the screen, allowing a user to initiate actions from anywhere on the site.

-- **Active Class** - A border is shown under the navigation link of the active page to show user where they are on site at all times.
+- **Active Class** - A border is shown under the navigation link of the active page to show the user where they are on the site at all times.

 -  **Soft Introduction** - The title and text overlay presents users with introductory information about the site and business without overloading them with information early on, allowing them to see what the business is about before delving further into more detailed content.

 -  **Enquiries Button** - Quickly directs users to the contact form on the site.

--  **Responsive Design** - Responsive styling to maintain usability on different viewport sizes.
+-  **Responsive Design** - Responsive styling to maintain aesthetic on different viewport sizes.

 ### **About Us**
 ---